Aspose/releases.aspose.com/content/en/html/java/release-notes/2026/aspose-html-for-java-26-9-1-release-notes.md

 These changes affect multiple components of the HTML rendering engine, including box geometry and positioning, block and inline layouts, absolute and flex layouts, tables, columns, page layout, text, backgrounds, percentages, replaced elements, and SVG rendering.
 This improves the consistency and accuracy of layout calculations across the rendering engine.

+This release significantly expands the range of API classes that implement the `java.lang.AutoCloseable` interface.
+This enables more Aspose.HTML objects to be used with Java's try-with-resources statement, providing more convenient and reliable automatic resource management.

-The `Document` class has been extended to implement the `AutoCloseable` interface.
-As a result, `HTMLDocument` and `SVGDocument` can now be used with Java's try-with-resources statement, providing more convenient and reliable automatic resource management.
+The `Document` class is among the updated types.
+As a result, `HTMLDocument` and `SVGDocument` can now be used with Java's try-with-resources statement.

 For example, an `HTMLDocument` can now be automatically closed when leaving the try-with-resources block: